bulatok/bestchange-api/README.md

 	time.Sleep(time.Minute) // just for example to see the differences

-	if err := bc.UpdateRates(); err != nil{ // we can easily update the rates without creating new objects. log.Fatal(err)
+	if err := bc.UpdateRates(myClient); err != nil{ // we can easily update the rates without creating new objects. log.Fatal(err)
 	}